 Looking for Zumba classes in Winchester, Hampshire?
-Zumba classes with ‘en Joy dance fitness are held at Colden Common Community Centre, situated between Winchester and Eastleigh.
+Zumba classes with ‘en Joy dance fitness are held in Colden Common and Easton, Winchester.

 What is Zumba?

 Zumba isn’t just a dance fitness class – it’s a dance fitness party!
 With an awesome original Zumba soundtrack filled with world rhythms (and a few chart hits thrown into the mix), you’ll be too busy having fun to notice you’re working out!
 Zumba is a follow-along class and as a general rule, Zumba instructors do not verbally cue within a class, allowing the participants to fully appreciate and enjoy the music.
 Each class should feel like a party and we don’t want to spoil that atmosphere by speaking through the tracks!
 But don’t worry if you find it tricky to pick up the moves, they will start to become more natural to you after a few classes, honest!
 In a Zumba class, it really doesn’t matter if you don’t get all the steps straight away, it isn’t about your dance technique or ability, a Zumba class is much more about having fun, raising the heart rate and dancing along to the music – even if you are freestyling your own routine!

 Zumba + TONE combines the usual Zumba fitness party atmosphere with optional use of maraca-style Zumba Toning Sticks for some of the routines.
 At just 1lb each, they add just enough resistance to help tone and strengthen the muscles, while also allowing you to shake them and use them as instruments in time with the music, adding another element of fun to this class.
 Equipment is provided and thoroughly cleaned between classes.

 If you are experienced in weighted workouts and/or Zumba classes and would like to use the slightly heavier 2.5lb Toning Sticks, I have a few pairs available to purchase here and collect at the class.